u03n0/used-cars/README.md

 4. activate virtual environment with: `source venv/bin/activate`
 5. load requirements with: `pip install -r requirements.txt`
 ### Option 2: Use Pre-Built Docker Image
-- WIP
+- You can find the Docker Image [here](https://hub.docker.com/repository/docker/u03n0/used-cars/general)
 ### Option 3: Build Docker Image from Repo
--  Follow steps 1-2 from above.
+-  Follow steps 1-2 from above [Option 1: Download (Clone) Repo locally](#option-1).
 -  Ensure docker is running on your system.
 -  Run in the terminal at the root of the repo: `docker build -t used-cars .` (might need `sudo` at the beginning)
 -  Run: `docker run -p 8501:8501 used-cars` (might need `sudo` at the beginning)